 Educating girls is one of our biggest priorities at Noté Karacel, because our trip to Alenga revealed that girls are not encouraged by their parents to go to school.
 Most of them are forced to marry at an early age, and education is the key to help them rise out of this situation.
-We are sponsoring these 37 young girls so that they can attend primary and secondary boarding schools, and 2 young girls to attend the tailoring school.
+We are sponsoring these 35 young girls so that they can attend primary and secondary boarding schools, and 4 girls to attend the tailoring school, and 9 others are in higher education and trade schools.

 The boarding schools are private institutions as well as residential ones.
 It costs about $400 for a year at boarding school at the primary level.
 Once the girls complete their primary education, it is our hope to continue to accompany them educationally in secondary school.
 These are also residential and cost approximately $500 a year.